Contribution of Greek Scholar in Geography Full Notes for UGC NET

 Herodotus also mentioned that there are five oases in the Sahara Desert, they lies at a distance 10 day journey from one another.

-- He advocated that ‘All history must be treaded geographically and all geography must be treated historically.’
+He advocated that ‘All history must be treated geographically and all geography must be treated historically.’

 He is considered to be the first scholar who adopted the idea of round earth located in the center of the universe with the other celestial bodies revolving around it in a circular motion.